mspnp/cloud-design-patterns/async-request-reply/README.md

     Location: http://<appservice-name>.azurewebsites.net/api/RequestStatus/<guid>
    ```

-   Open a browser and execute the location url, a file with the data you have send would be received.
+   Using a browser open the url from the *Location* field in the response.
+A file with the data you have sent will be downloaded.

    > **Note** the app uses the WEBSITE_HOSTNAME environment variable.
 This environment variable is set automatically by the Azure App Service runtime environment.
 For more information, see [Azure runtime environment](https.://github.com/projectkudu/kudu/wiki/Azure-runtime-environment)